monokal/docker-nsd/README.md

 # Docker NSD
-NSD (Name Server Daemon) is a high performance, low footprint authoritative-only DNS server that's a great alternative to packages such as Bind which carry additional complexity and overhead which isn't nescaserry where you don't need recursion or caching.
+NSD (Name Server Daemon) is a high performance, low footprint authoritative-only DNS server that's an ideal alternative to packages such as Bind which carry additional complexity and overhead which isn't necessary where you don't need recursion or caching.

 #### Usage
 ```bash